Dentinho

-Bruno Ferreira Bonfim (born 19 January 1989) is a Brazilian professional footballer who most recently played for Ceará as a forward.
+Bruno Ferreira Bonfim (born 19 January 1989) is a Brazilian professional footballer who plays for Amazonas as a forward.
 His nickname Dentinho means “little tooth” in Portuguese.

 He began his career at Corinthians in 2007, and won three titles with the club, the 2009 Copa do Brasil, 2009 Campeonato Paulista, and the 2008 Campeonato Brasileiro Série B. He stayed at the club for four years until moving to Ukraine in 2011 to play for Shakhtar Donetsk, with which he won a domestic treble in 2012: the Ukrainian Premier League, Ukrainian Cup, and Ukrainian Super Cup.
 He was briefly loaned out to Turkish club Beşiktaş in 2013.

 Dentinho has been capped at the youth international levels with the Brazil under-20 team, making six appearances and scoring 1 goal.
 He was part of the squad that won the 2009 South American U-20 Championship.